A scalable framework for learning from implicit user feedback to improve natural language understanding in large-scale conversational AI systems: Experiment Results and Discussion

-\emph{Overall Shadow Evaluation}: The overall performance between $m_{base}$ and $m_{new}$ was compared on the second week of production traffic $\mathcal{D}_{week2}$ in a shadow evaluation setting, in which the traffic flowing through $m_{base}$ was duplicated and simultaneously sent to $m_{new}$ that is deployed to the same production setting as $m_{base}$ but without end-user impact.
-Both $m_{base}$ and $m_{new}$ produced the same ranked list of interpretations for 99.4\% of the time.
-We performed win-loss annotations on the deltas (0.6\% of the time when $m_{base}$ and $m_{new}$ produced different results) with in-house expert annotators who follow an established NLU annotation guideline to evaluate whether $m_{new}$ produced a better interpretation (i.e., win) on the top compared to $m_{base}$ or not (N = 12, agreement = 80.3\%, Cohen’s kappa = 0.60).
-Due to cost, we randomly sampled 200 such requests per domain that produced different results\footnote{A/B testing results on around 20 intents with 208MM live utterances showed improvement in reducing defect ratio (i.e., the ratio of utterances tagged by $f_{defect}$) end-to-end from 72.9\% to 42.2\% on the deltas (statistically significant at p\textless.05).}.
+\emph{Overall Side-by-Side Evaluation}: The overall performance between $m_{base}$ and $m_{new}$ was compared on another sampled production traffic from non-overlapping time period $\mathcal{D}_{period2}$ in a shadow evaluation setting, in which the traffic flowing through $m_{base}$ was duplicated and simultaneously sent to $m_{new}$ that is deployed to the same production setting as $m_{base}$ but without end-user impact.
+Both $m_{base}$ and $m_{new}$ produced the same ranked list of interpretations for over 99\% of the time.
+Note that this is by design since incremental improvements are preferred in production systems without drastically changing the system behavior and that our approach can be applied continuously, week over week (changing the proportion of the new supervision data will have an impact on the replication rate).
+Furthermore, even 1\% change in the overall system behavior has a huge impact at the scale of tens of million of requests per week in a large-scale production system.
+We performed win-loss annotations on the deltas (when $m_{base}$ and $m_{new}$ produced different results) with in-house expert annotators who follow an established NLU annotation guideline to make a side-by-side evaluation whether $m_{new}$ produced a better interpretation (i.e., win) on the top compared to $m_{base}$ or not (N = 12, agreement = 80.3\%, Cohen’s kappa = 0.60 indicating moderate agreement; note that the annotators are trained to reach agreement level that is practical given the high complexity of the NLU ontology).
+We randomly sampled 200 such requests per domain that produced different results\footnote{A/B testing results on around 20 intents with over 100MM live utterances showed improvement in reducing defect ratio (i.e., the ratio of utterances tagged by $f_{defect}$) end-to-end from 72.9\% to 42.2\% on the deltas (statistically significant at p\textless.05).}.